 is completed, new connections may encounter locking conflicts

 In most situations, even if the MySQL server was killed

-unexpectedly in the middle of heavy activity, the recovery process
+unexpectedly in the middle of heavy activity, the recovery

-hardware failure or severe system error corrupted
+DBA.
+If a hardware failure or severe system error corrupted

 InnoDB data, MySQL might refuse to start.
 In

 this case, see Section 14.22.2, “Forcing InnoDB Recovery”.